nsNeruno/loading_alert_dialog/README.md

   },
 );
 ```
 The builder may returns any Widget eligible to be used as an "AlertDialog".
-Also, don't forget to pass the __**key**__ into the Widget.
 The sample code above shows a simple Card with a Text and CircularProgressIndicator for 3 seconds, then pops out a random number, closing the "AlertDialog", then displaying the popped number into the view.

 ## Cheatsheet
 * __pop__ closes the "AlertDialog" and pops and returns a specific type value.